Everything you should know about successful product planning: definition, importance, and strategies.

 Strategic decisions that product managers make can drive real business value and customer satisfaction.
 Experienced managers know how to prioritize the work that matters most by writing a strategic project plan.

-Strategic product planning is about defining the way in which you will achieve your product vision.
+Strategic product planning is about defining how you will achieve your product vision.
 You should set goals and initiatives to guide your strategy and prepare a timeline to reach them.
 This timeline is often called a product roadmap.

 Why is strategic planning crucial?
 It is rather important to have a unified plan that will tie the objectives of the company to the product-level work.
 The right strategic plan will help you to identify business opportunities and make proper investment decisions.